trick77/ipset-blacklist/README.md

 ### Integration with existing firewall

 The script uses its own nftables table (`inet blacklist`) and won't conflict with your existing firewall.
 The default priority (-200) means packets hit the blacklist before most other rules.
 Adjust `NFT_CHAIN_PRIORITY` if needed.

+### Docker / container traffic not blocked

+By default, the blacklist only hooks into the `input` chain, which protects the host itself.
+Traffic forwarded to Docker containers (or other forwarded traffic) bypasses it entirely.
+To extend protection to containers, set `BLOCK_FORWARD=yes` in your configuration.
+This adds a `forward` chain that reuses the same IP sets — no data is duplicated.

 ### Large IP sets (100k+ entries)